 What’s more, virtually every placement achieved for SaveOnEnergy linked to a relevant and authoritative site, meaning the content was housed on sites like ComputerWorld, Giga, PCWelt and IlSole24Ore to name a few!

-Since the vast majority of these were follow links, these will naturally boost SaveOnEnergy’s rankings on the SERP - particularly since there were numerous high quality backlinks leading to SaveOnEnergy’s site from reputable sources - exactly what a Digital PR agency is in the game to achieve.
+Brand mentions are valuable, however in this campaign the client was particularly pleased to hear that such a large proportion of the coverage included links back to their site.
+The campaign allowed us to earn numerous high quality backlinks leading to SaveOnEnergy’s site from reputable sources - exactly what a Digital PR agency is in the game to achieve.